fara-pug/fara-pug/index.md

 -   Curse spell + any damaging spell is a really good combo to get
 -   in case you want to know spear and blade are generally considered good spells

+Shielding:

 -   Two elements (preferably including water)
     -   rune of shields + rune of rejuvenation gives what I consider the best spell in the game.
 -   Because shield increases attunement to all elements, but does so more so for the elements included in its spell.
 This makes it so you can max an attunement with a shield of that element + 3(?
 2? it's been a while since I played) runes on Masterwork equipment.
--   More water attunement = more healing on water-infused-weapon heavies

-<a id="org9552d00"></a>

-### All spells are created equal&#x2026;

-&#x2026;Except beam, meteor, and barrage spells

-<a id="org44a0c5f"></a>
+<a id="orgd8eee87"></a>

 ### You must have a healing spell

 -   It's recommended to use a Rune of Rejuvenation
+-   More water attunement = more healing on water-infused-weapon heavies
--   Rejuvenation is very powerful and you only seem to need a single rune to make a spell from it.
+-   Rejuvenation is very powerful and you only seem to need a single rune to make a spell from it. (powerful subject to ..insert yeah long disclaimer here <g>)

 1. Water Chain of Rejuvenation

-    I wound up making a "Water Chain of Rejuvenation" and upgraded it using Obelisk Shard until it became "Flawless".
+    I wound up making a "Water Chain of Rejuvenation" and upgraded it using Obelisk Shards until it became "Flawless".
 Its not that great with my stats yet but it doubles as an offensive spell which keeps enemies where they are while i heal a little every turn for a few turns.
-It might be awesomer for a ranged class to use chain spells, but its good enough to keep melee guys from ganging up on me to badly.
+It might be awesomer for a ranged class to use chain spells, but its good enough to keep melee guys from ganging up on me too badly.

     I know you experts out there are saying to yourselves.. what an idiot, doesn't he know.. and I want to stop you right there!
 I know its not perfect, but its